JordonOsborne/Porfolio/README.md

-# JordonOsborne.dev Porfolio Site
+# Jordonsborne.dev Porfolio Site

+This is a porfolio website showcases my skills from the 9 years working with Eastman Chemical Company, as well as the personal development I have made in HTML, CSS, and JavaScript.

-This site is intended to replace the [JOsborne.dev](https://www.JOsborne.dev) HTML/CSS only site using the Next.js platform.
+This site is intended to replace the [JOsborne.dev](https://www.JOsborne.dev) HTML/CSS only site using the Next.JS platform.

 ## Getting Started